-Orion focuses on transforming data to create network models; other systems similarly assist early stages of data cleaning and reformatting.
-Google Refine [17] and Data Wrangler [20] enable analysts to reformat input data sets and correct data errors prior to analysis.
-D-Dupe [21] assists the process of finding and resolving duplicates within a data set.
+Orion focuses on transforming data to create network models.
+In a related vein, other research systems have been designed to assist the early stages of data cleaning and reformatting.
+Google Refine26 and Data Wrangler27 enable analysts to reformat input data sets and correct data errors prior to analysis.
+D-Dupe28 assists the process of finding and resolving duplicates within a data set.
 Any of these tools might be used to prepare data tables prior to network modeling with Orion.
-Similar to Wrangler, Orion produces as output not only data, but also a declarative transformation script that can be reapplied to new data and inspected to review data provenance.
+Similar to Wrangler, Orion produces as output not only data but also a declarative transformation script that can be reapplied to new data and inspected to review data provenance.
 In this light, Orion can also be understood as an end-user programming tool for network manipulation.

-Orion was particularly influenced by the Polaris system [30], now commercialized as Tableau.
-Polaris maps drag-and-drop operations of data variables into a formal algebra from which both database queries and resulting visualizations can be derived.
+Orion was particularly influenced by (and is named in relation to) the Polaris system,29 now commercialized as Tableau.
+Polaris maps drag-and-drop operations of data variables into a formal algebra from which both database queries and resulting visualizations are derived.
 One key insight from this work is the value of deeply coupling visualization tools with rich facilities for data transformation.
-Orion similarly provides a user interface in which user actions are mapped to statements in an underlying data transformation language.
+Orion similarly provides a UI in which user actions are mapped to statements in an underlying data transformation language.
 While Polaris enables filtering and aggregation operations over a single data table, Orion instead enables manipulation of multiple tables, including linking relationships realized as relational joins.